F0lha/elasticsearch/docs/ESOF/Report 4.md

 <a name="validation" />
 Validation
 ----------
-The stakeholders, the ones that utilize Elasticsearch, are, in turn, developers themselves, who have chosen it as their search solution over the competion, which includes projects such as [Solr](http://lucene.apache.org/solr/).
+The stakeholders, the ones that utilize Elasticsearch, are, in turn, developers themselves, who have chosen it as their search solution over the competition, which includes projects such as [Solr](http://lucene.apache.org/solr/) via acceptance testing, that is, each developer assesses the system and its features against their particular use case.
 As is expected from such a knowledgeable and invested userbase, feedback about the status of the project is enormous and typically [comprehensive](https://aphyr.com/posts/317-call-me-maybe-elasticsearch).
-It can be found on the [Elasticsearch forums](https://discuss.elastic.co/c/elasticsearch), in the [issues section on GitHub](https://github.com/elastic/elasticsearch/issues?utf8=%E2%9C%93&q=) and in various [blogs](http://blog.quarkslab.com/mongodb-vs-elasticsearch-the-quest-of-the-holy-performances.html) and [videos](https://www.elastic.co/videos/just-eat-journey-nosql-elasticsearch) on the Internet.The core team is [always](https://github.com/elastic/elasticsearch/issues/14573) receptive to this feedback, going as far as releasing beta and release candidate versions specifically for the purpose of gathering the communities reactions and criticism, in addition to the already frequent release schedule.
+It can be found on the [Elasticsearch forums](https://discuss.elastic.co/c/elasticsearch), in the [issues section on GitHub](https://github.com/elastic/elasticsearch/issues?utf8=%E2%9C%93&q=) and in various [blogs](http://blog.quarkslab.com/mongodb-vs-elasticsearch-the-quest-of-the-holy-performances.html) and [videos](https://www.elastic.co/videos/just-eat-journey-nosql-elasticsearch) on the Internet.
+The core team is [always](https://github.com/elastic/elasticsearch/issues/14573) receptive to this feedback, going as far as releasing beta and release candidate versions specifically for the purpose of gathering the communities reactions and criticism, in addition to the already frequent release schedule.